pjungwir/postgres-temporal-talk/README.md

 You can get a slideshow-able PDF by going to http://localhost:8000/?print-pdf *in Chrome* and printing to a PDF.
 This is what you want to save as `slides.pdf`.

 You can include speaker notes by going to http://localhost:8000/?print-pdf&showNotes=separate-page *in Chrome*, printing to a PDF, then printing the PDF.
 It uses a custom hack to get separate-page speaker notes with a white background.
 This is what you want to print before you give the talk.

+You can also find [video of my talk](https://www.youtube.com/watch?v=vDvgxUd7uiM) on YouTube.